pseudocoders/GPT-notes/road/databases.md

 > :red_circle: Explore and learn: [**Databases in GPT-notes**](../basics/databases.md)
 >

+## JDBC

+JDBC (Java Database Connectivity) is a Java API (Application Programming Interface) that provides a standard way for Java applications to interact with databases.
+It allows developers to execute SQL queries, retrieve and manipulate data, and perform database operations using Java code.

+Here are the key components and concepts related to JDBC:

+1. JDBC Driver: A JDBC driver is a software component that acts as an interface between the Java application and the database.
+It provides the necessary functionality to establish a connection, send SQL statements to the database, and retrieve the results.
+JDBC drivers are typically provided by the database vendors and need to be loaded and registered in the Java application.

+2. Connection: The Connection object represents a connection to the database.
+It is responsible for establishing a connection, authenticating with the database, and managing the communication channel with the database server.
+The Connection object is obtained by calling the `DriverManager.getConnection()` method, passing the database URL, username, and password.

+3. Statement: The Statement object is used to execute SQL queries and statements on the database.
+It can be used to perform operations like executing SELECT queries, updating data with INSERT, UPDATE, and DELETE statements, or executing any other SQL command.
+Statements are created using the `Connection.createStatement()` method.

+4. PreparedStatement: The PreparedStatement object is an extension of the Statement interface that provides a way to execute parameterized SQL queries.
+It allows you to create SQL statements with placeholders for parameters and then set the values of those parameters before executing the query.
+PreparedStatement helps prevent SQL injection attacks and improves performance by reusing the query execution plan.

+5. ResultSet: The ResultSet object represents the result of a SQL query executed against the database.
+It allows you to navigate through the rows of the result set and retrieve the data returned by the query.
+You can access the columns of the result set using the `getXXX()` methods, where `XXX` represents the data type of the column.

+6. Transaction Management: JDBC supports transaction management, which allows you to group multiple database operations into a single logical unit.
+You can start a transaction, perform database operations, and commit the changes or rollback if an error occurs.

+7. Exception Handling: JDBC throws various exceptions, such as SQLException, to handle database-related errors.
+Proper exception handling is essential to handle errors gracefully and take appropriate actions.

+JDBC provides a standardized way to interact with databases, allowing Java applications to be database-independent and easily switch between different database vendors.
+It has become a foundational technology for Java database programming and is widely used in various Java-based applications, including web applications, desktop applications, and enterprise systems.

 ## Statements and prepared statements

 In Java, when accessing databases using SQL, there are two common approaches: using regular statements and using prepared statements.
 Let's explore the differences between these two approaches: